Bipolar Disorder

 There are a variety of symptoms associated with bipolar disorder.
 It has three different diagnoses within its category.
 These diagnoses include:

-• Bipolar I: To be diagnosed with bipolar I, you have to experience a manic episode.
+- Bipolar I: To be diagnosed with bipolar I, you have to experience a manic episode.
 These are episodes where you may feel euphoric and on top of the world.
-You may also feel irritable.
+You may also have an irritable mood.
 In addition to manic episodes, you may also have major depressive episodes that last for at least two weeks.

-People with bipolar may also have other disorders, such as substance abuse disorders, anxiety or ADHD.
+People with bipolar may also have other types of mental illness or other related disorders, such as substance abuse disorders, anxiety or ADHD.

 What Are the Treatments for Bipolar?